Flexberry/flexberry.github.io/pages/trainings/developers-school/module3/tds_module3-learn.en.md

 <img src="{{ "/images/pages/trainings/developers-school/module3/di-ioc.jpg" | relative_url}}" class="products-img">
 </div>
 <h4><span class="item-head">4.
 Dependency injection and inversion of control</span></h4>
-<p>Series of screencasts devoted to the study of the concepts and the principles of DI & IoC in JavaScript applications (Ilya Klimov, JavaScript.Ninja/WookieeLabs).</p>
+<p>Series of screencasts devoted to the study of the concepts and the principles of DI & IoC in JavaScript applications (Ilya Klimov, JavaScript.Ninja Networks).</p>
 </a>
 </div>
 <div class="col-sm-6 col-md-4 portfolio-item">